MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-catalog-connector.md

 After publishing the connection, you need to customize the search results page.
 To learn about customizing search results, see [Customize the search results page](/microsoftsearch/configure-connector#next-steps-customize-the-search-results-page).

 ## Limitations
-ServiceNow Catalog Graph connector has the following limitations in its latest release:
+ServiceNow Catalog Microsoft Graph connector has the following limitations in its latest release:

 - *Only people with access to this data source* feature under Manage Search permissions step processes only [user criteria](https://hi.service-now.com/kb_view.do?sysparm_article=KB0550924) permissions.
 Any other type of access permissions will not be applied in the search results.
 - User criteria permissions configured at catalog category is not supported.